UnGuZartex/Blockr/Documentation/UseCases.md

 ### Extensions
 1a.
 When the user releases the mouse key, one of the block's connectors is near a compatible opposite connector of another block
  1. The system adds a new block of the same type to the Program Area; the new block is inserted into an existing group of connected blocks at the matching connection point.

-2-4a.
-When a number of blocks in the program area have been executed
- 1. The system performs <ins>Reset Program</ins> manually.

 4a.
 When no more blocks can be placed in the Program Area
  1. The system doesn't add the block back to the Palette.